-CSCud03278 Empty Far-End When Recording Call Park for RT Phones
+CSCud03278 Empty Far-End When Recording Call Park for some phones

-In the current Call Park implementation, the far-end or X-Refci may be empty when recording Call Park for Roundtable (RT) phone models such as 997X, 995X and 896X.
+In the current Call Park implementation, the far-end or X-Refci may be empty when recording Call Park for phone models such as 997X, 995X and 896X.

 CSCud25228 Limitation for Mobility Voice Mail Avoidance

-A possible limitation was identified when fixing CSCud01434 where a corner scenario involved both Voice Mail Avoidance (VMA) and Call Forward No Answer (CFNA) interaction.
+A possible limitation involves both Voice Mail Avoidance (VMA) and Call Forward No Answer (CFNA) interaction.
 The scenario is as follows:

-00:00 Phone A calls a 3G-registered dual-mode device configured with user control voicemail avoidance, DM B. This dual-mode has a shared line, Phone C.
+00:00 Phone A calls a 3G-registered dual-mode device configured with user control voicemail avoidance, dual-mode B (DM B).
+This dual-mode has a shared line, Phone C.

 00:00 Phone A hears a ringback tone.
 The CFNA and Delay Before Ring timers start.
 Phone C rings.